Main stories

 Diseconomies of scale

-Economic theory also predicts that a firm can become less efficient if it becomes too large.
+Economic theory also predicts that a single firm may become less efficient if it becomes too large.
 The additional costs of becoming too large are called diseconomies of scale.

 Examples of diseconomies include: